junxit/us-congress-bills-110/bill.md

 # H.R.
 1311

-> To direct the Secretary of the Interior to convey the Alta-Hualapai Site to the city of Las Vegas, Nevada, for the development of a cancer treatment facility.
+> To provide for the conveyance of the Alta-Hualapai Site to the Nevada Cancer Institute, and for other purposes.

 ## § 1.
 Short title